Val Thorens is adding two new runs to its piste map in 2018/19 ... Read more

 Val Thorens is the highest ski resort in Europe and in the most popular ski area of the 3 valleys which includes other resorts including Meribel and Courchevel.
 Its height means that the snow is normally in good condition from early until late in the season.

 Val Thorens is located at 2300m with a ski range of between 1260m and 3220m and covers 650 km of piste in the full area.
 In the valley below are Reberty, Les Menuires and the attractive village of St Martin de Belleville.
 Most of Ski Lines clients prefer to take the full area lift pass.

-Most of the buildings are mid rise apartment style and its often possible to ski from very close by and a selected few offer ski in ski out.
+Most of the buildings are mid-rise apartment style and it is often possible to ski from very close by and a select few offer ski in ski out.
 Ski Line offers catered ski chalets, self catered apartments and hotels of all levels in Val Thorens.

 The excellent nursery slopes have a moving carpet lift making it ideal for children, the slope is gentle and ideal for beginners to master the basics on, once mastered, head for the blues above the resort which are gentle and ideal for progression.
 Because of its height in peak winter the slopes can be cold and families with young children should bear this in mind.
 It’s possible to buy a beginners lift package that includes 3 lifts with some great runs.

 The choice for intermediate skiers is massive in the 3 valleys and reaching the far end of the ski area at Courchevel 1650 can take 90 minutes.
 The lifts are fast and queues not normally an issue.
 Blue run skiers will enjoy the runs over in the 4th valley (Maurienne area) which is fun when the sun hasn’t been shining too much.